-CJ 495 Internship Capstone
+CJ 495 Criminal Justice Internship

 The primary purpose of the internship is to provide the student an opportunity to enhance his/her academic background and life experiences via practical work exposure as an intern in an organization associated with the criminal justice system.
-Prerequisite: Introduction to Criminal Justice (CJ 101), successful completion of 30 hours in criminal justice courses, and successful completion of 74 hours or more.
+Prerequisite: CJ 101, successful completion of 30 hours in criminal justice courses, and successful completion of 74 hours or more.